 **According to Carol Dweck, author of several popular books on motivation, “If I tried, I would actually be pretty amazing” is a common failure mode.

-Another potential consequence of excessive, unconditional praise is the tendency to view failure as evidence of stupidity, rather than as normal human experience.
+Another potential consequence of excessive, unconditional praise is the tendency to view failure as evidence of stupidity, rather than as a normal human experience.
 You can read a summary of the research here, or a more in-depth article here.

 “You're average, and that's OK.”